pavankalyan9233/gral/README.md

 $ npm test
 ```

-> npm install only needs to be executed once.
-It installs the required node modules.
+`npm install` only needs to be executed once.

+`npm test` will start multiple gral instances as binaries.
+Also it will use  docker-compose.yml
+to start a docker container with an ArangoDB Cluster and the additional authentication service.

+#### Prerequisites

+Applications you need on your machine to run the integration tests:
+* Docker
+* Node
+* NPM

-Please see [package.json](api_tests%2Fpackage.json) for more details.
+> Please read [package.json](api_tests%2Fpackage.json) for more version details.
   There you find the required node version to be available on your system.
   At the time of writing this README, the required node version is `>= 21`.
   The required npm version is `>= 10.5.1`